-This course will emphasize knowing and preparing various kinds of communications in business and related fields: business letters, reports, proposals, surveys, field studies, visual aids, group presentations, public lectures.
-3:0:3
+This course will emphasize knowing and preparing various kinds of communications in business and related

 C. Advanced Expository and Research Writing

 This course develops further skills in advanced expository writing: long essays or articles for publication in journals or trade magazines, arts or literary publications, the teaching of writing, and general critical or argumentative pieces.
 3:0:3